Nikelandjelo/blog/_posts/2021-09-18-google-beginners-quest.md

 When implemented, controlCar function will be called several times per second during the chase to allow for course corrections.

-The controlCar function takes a single parameter – scanArray – which is an array containing 17 integers denoting distance from your car to the nearest obstacle:
+The controlCar function takes a single parameter – scanArray – which is an array containing 17 integers denoting the distance from your car to the nearest obstacle:

 [indexes 0-7]: on the left side of the car (index 7 is the measurement at the left headlight),
-[index 8]: at the center of the car,
+[index 8]: at the centre of the car,
 [indexes 9-16]: on the right side of the car (index 9 is the measurement at the right headlight).
-See also this image (it's not precise, but will give you an idea what you are looking at).
+See also this image (it's not precise, but will give you an idea of what you are looking at).

 All measurements are parallel to each other.